How to survive the holidays with extended family: the gathering

 Because, let’s admit it, that image in your mind of what your family gathering will look like…it’s a Hallmark commercial.
 And those warm and fuzzy moments will last about as long as it takes you to flip the channel.

-So, as we head into the holidays, here’s some advice from La Keita Carter, Psy.D., a licensed psychologist, and Danielle LaSure-Bryant, Ed.D., a licensed clinical professional counselor, both from the Loyola Clinical Centers.
+So, as we head into the holidays, here’s some advice from La Keita Carter, Psy.D., a licensed psychologist (and former director of the psychology division), and Danielle LaSure-Bryant, Ed.D., a licensed clinical professional counselor who serves as division director of pastoral counseling of the Loyola Clinical Centers.

 Set realistic expectations for yourself and others.